vapmail16/genaicohort1/README.md

 ## 🎯 Overview

-This repository contains three distinct AI projects that showcase different aspects of modern AI development:
+This repository contains four distinct AI projects that showcase different aspects of modern AI development:

 1. **Simple Chatbot** - A feature-rich conversational AI with multiple personalities
 2. **Simple RAG** - A Retrieval-Augmented Generation system for document processing
+3. **Simple Agent** - A multi-agent stock analysis system with AI collaboration
-3. **Project Scaffold** - A comprehensive project template with diagnostics and monitoring
+4. **Project Scaffold** - A comprehensive project template with diagnostics and monitoring

 Each project is self-contained with its own dependencies, configuration, and documentation.